apple/swift-temporal-sdk/Sources/Temporal/Documentation.docc/Workflows/Developing-Workflows.md

 ### Define a workflow with the Workflow macro

-Use the `@Workflow` macro on a `final class` to create a ``WorkflowDefinition``.
+Use the `@Workflow` macro on a `struct` to create a ``WorkflowDefinition``.
-The main entry point for a workflow is the `run` method, which returns the workflow result.
-Errors thrown from the `run` method are treated as to workflow failures.
+The main entry point for a workflow is the `run(context:input:)` method, which receives a ``WorkflowContext`` and returns the workflow result.
+Errors thrown from the `run` method are treated as workflow failures.

+The struct-based design provides compile-time safety guarantees: query handlers cannot mutate workflow state, and update validators cannot mutate state either.
+Signal handlers that modify state are declared as `mutating func`.

 The following example illustrates a register user workflow that accepts a user name and returns a user ID when complete: